jrayx/deep-journal/README.md

 # deep-journal
 Like to use LLMs, but don't want to give your chat data up?
 Use this.
-Everything runs on your machine and stores your chat data to a local SQLite database file (data/journal.db).
+Everything runs on your machine and stores your chat data to a local SQLite database file (data/journal.sqlite).
 Installable via a lightweight installer.

 Technologies:
 - LLM Model: DeepSeek
-- Frontend: Svelte
+- Frontend: Svelte + Tauri
 - Database: SQLite
 - Backend: Rust + Tauri
-  - Database ORM + Migrations: Diesel
+  - Database ORM + Migrations: SeaORM

 ## Installation
 1. [Download and install Ollama CLI](https://ollama.com/download).
 (This is what runs the DeepSeek model.)
 2. Go to GitHub Releases page and install deep-journal installer.
-3. Optional: install [DB Browser for SQLite](https://sqlitebrowser.org/) to browse/query/export chat data in your `journal.db` file.
+3. Optional: install [DB Browser for SQLite](https://sqlitebrowser.org/) to browse/query/export chat data in your `journal.sqlite` file.

-## App Setup
+## App Setup Notes
 ### Create Svelte Frontend
 ```powershell
 npm create vite@latest tauri-app